Have you ever wondered what it would be like to just click with someone?

 He had tried everything.

 We talked about being more open and more vulnerable.
 When he was introduced to Henna he took what he thought was a risk, showed his vulnerable side, he discovered something about Henna that helped him confirm that she was the one.
 He shared with Henna that he was divorced and was the sole carer for his children.
-He was pleasantly surprised that Henna agreed to meet with him again.
+He was pleasantly surprised that Henna agreed to meet with him again after their first date.
 As they got to know each other they discovered they shared a common passion.

 What sealed the deal?